ayufan/gitlab-ci-multi-runner/docs/commands/README.md

 test-runner     Executor=shell Token=t0k3n URL=http://gitlab.example.com/ci/
 ```

-Then use this information to unregister it:
+Then use this information to unregister it, using the following command.

+>**Warning:**
+This operation cannot be undone, it will update the configuration file, so
+make sure to have a backup of `config.toml` before executing it.

 ```bash
 gitlab-runner unregister -u http://gitlab.example.com/ci/ -t t0k3n
 ```

-This will update the configuration file.

 ## Service-related commands